-First Semester Semester Hours Second Semester Semester Hours Humanities Elective 1 Humanities Elective 1 GOVT 2305 Federal Government GOVT 2306 Texas Government ECON 2301 Macroe economics ECON 2302 Microeconomics MATH 1314 College e Algebra or higher level Math 3 ECON 2302 Principles of Microeconor nics3 Transfer Elective 3 HIST 2301 Texas History PHED 11XX or 21X XX Physical Education Activity 1 Transfer Elective 3 16 18
+First Semester Semester Hours Second Semester Semester Hours Humanities Elective 3 Humanities Elective 3 GOVT 2305 Federal Government3 GOVT 2306 Texas Government3 ECON 2301 Macroeconomics3 ECON 2302 Microeconomics3 MATH 1314 College Algebra or higher level Math3 ECON 2302 Principles of Microeconomics3 Transfer Elective 3 HIST 2301 Texas History3 PHED 11XX or 21XX Physical Education Activity1 Transfer Elective 3 16 18

-Degree requirements may vary by teaching area or discipline.
-Students should consult an advisor for course selection.
+\Degree requirements may vary by teaching area or discipline.
+Students should consult an advisor for course

-1 To be selected from ENGL 2332, 2333, or PHIL 1316, 1317.

-2 Select one course from ARTS 1303, DRAM 1310, 1352, 2361, 2362, 2366, or MUSI 1306
+&lt;sup>1 To be selected from ENGL 2332, 2333, or PHIL 1316, 1317.
+Select one course from ARTS 1303, DRAM 1310, 1352, 2361, 2362, 2366, or MUSI 1306

-3 Course selection to be based on transfer requirements at senior institution.
+&lt;sup>3 Course selection to be based on transfer requirements at senior institution.

-SPEECH
+SPEECH\

-The suggested course of study transfer guide below is designed for student who plan to pursue a degree in Speech at a senior college or university after completing their studies at Clarendon College.
-Successful completion of the suggested course of study transfer guide courses, the student will be eligible to graduate from Clarendon College with an Associate in Arts degree.
+The suggested course of study transfer guide below is designed for student who plan to pursue a degree in Speech at a senior college or university after completing their studies at Clarendon College.\ Successful completion of the suggested course of study transfer guide courses, the student will be eligible to graduate from Clarendon College with an Associate in Arts degree.